-Campus-produced waste is currently recycled, composted, donated, or sent to the landfill.
-Since 2005 CMU has increased its diversion rate from 18% to 35% of waste diverted from the landfill.
+Campus-produced waste is currently recycled, composted, donated, or sent to landfill.
+Since 2005 CMU has increased its diversion rate from 18% to 35%.
 Recent addition of food waste collection for composting, though only offered in limited areas, currently accounts for almost 50% of all diverted waste.
 Further increased campus waste diversion rates will be achieved by expanding campus food waste collection points.
 While diversion rates will increase, CMU will also decrease the total waste generated by campus.
 Current waste generated per weighted campus user is 0.25 tons per academic year, a decrease of 0.1 tons since 2005.